The Dubious Disctinction Between “Good” and “Bad” Drivers on Cell-Phones

 There is always the rejoinder, but why haven’t we seen a big increase in crashes and fatalities with phone use?
 The first point is there have been any number of fatalities already attributed to cell-phones; the second point is that most people do not talk most of the time, leaving more aware drivers to account for others’ mistakes — as a generation raised on Twitter hits the road it’s anyone’s guess.
 Another issue is that, perhaps through sheer luck, a majority of drunks make it home every night (should we thus do away with DUI?)
 And cars of course keep getting safer, which is no consolation to anyone outside the car, a condition common to most of us, even in America.
 In any case, this line of inquiry misstates the problem.
 The real question is not why there hasn’t been an increase but why we haven’t seen a great decline in this country (the recent small decline one was mostly due to economic factors) of traffic fatalities?
 Yes, driving per mile has become ever safer, but per-head of population the number killed is stubbornly similar to decades past.
 With each increase in car and road safety we seem to find new ways to make our own performance a touch more dangerous.

 This entry was posted on Friday, February 27th, 2009 at 10:19 am and is filed under Drivers, Traffic Enforcement, Traffic Laws.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.